opinion

 Co-Create a Cultural Moment

 There is a reason why “limited edition” influencer collaborations are more popular than ever.
 Customers — especially Gen Z and millennials — are seeking experiences.
-By tying product launches to a theme or an event, like a book launch or a workshop, brands can make their products even more shareable and conversation-worthy, so the content will resonate as deeply and naturally as possible.
+By tying product launches to an event or a theme, brands can make their products even more shareable and conversation-worthy, so the content can resonate more deeply and naturally.

 Collab Outside the Box

-Instead of recycling the same circle of sex-positive creators, consider partnering with nontraditional advocates to unlock a new audience and attract a more diverse demographic.
-An unexpected influencer can help show that sexual wellness isn’t just for one kind of person, but for everyone.
+Instead of recycling the same circle of sex-positive creators, consider partnering with nontraditional advocates to unlock new audiences and attract a more diverse demographic.
+An unexpected influencer can underscore that sexual wellness isn’t just for one kind of person, but for everyone.

-A powerful example: Sex toy brand Nancy partnered with a nurse who shared an attention-grabbing insight about a paraplegic patient who loved their products.
-Many people with disabilities feel invisible in adult product marketing, so this was more than clever storytelling; it was a genuine bridge into a community that otherwise might not have been reached.
+A powerful example: Sex toy brand Nancy partnered with a nurse who shared insight about a paraplegic patient who loved their products.
+Many people with disabilities feel invisible in adult product marketing, so this was more than just storytelling; it was a genuine bridge into a community that otherwise might not have been reached.

 Engagement Over Exposure